genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/07_run-the-application.md

 id: run-the-application
 ---

-before you start this, make sure that:
+Before you start this, make sure that:

-- you have a user with name of the application (alpha)
+- you have a user with the name of the application (alpha)
 - foundationdb is running (if it is not, run `systemctl start foundationdb` from Centos07

 If that's OK, you can deploy the server.